Bayer: Finances

-Bayer 04 Leverkusen
+Bayer Leverkusen

 In 1904, the company founded the sports club TuS 04 ("Turn- und Spielverein der Farbenfabriken vorm.
 Friedr.
-Bayer & Co."), later SV Bayer 04 ("Sportvereinigung Bayer 04 Leverkusen"), finally becoming TSV Bayer 04 Leverkusen ("Turn- und Sportverein") in 1984, generally, however, known simply as Bayer 04 Leverkusen.
-The club is best known for its football team, but has been involved in many other sports, including athletics, fencing, team handball, volleyball, boxing, and basketball.
-TSV Bayer 04 Leverkusen is one of the largest sports clubs in Germany.
-The company also supports similar clubs at other company sites, including Dormagen (particularly handball), Wuppertal (particularly volleyball), and Krefeld-Uerdingen (featuring another former Bundesliga football club, SC Bayer 05 Uerdingen, now KFC Uerdingen 05).
+Bayer & Co."), later SV Bayer 04 ("Sportvereinigung Bayer 04 Leverkusen"), finally becoming TSV Bayer 04 Leverkusen ("Turn- und Sportverein") in 1984, generally, however, known simply as Bayer Leverkusen.
+The club is best known for its football team, but has been involved in many other sports, including athletics, fencing, team handball, volleyball, boxing and basketball.
+Bayer Leverkusen is one of the largest sports clubs in Germany.
+The company also supports similar clubs at other company sites, including Dormagen (particularly handball), Wuppertal (particularly volleyball), and Krefeld-Uerdingen (featuring another former Bundesliga football club, SC Bayer 05 Uerdingen, now Uerdingen 05).

 Awards and recognition

-In October 2008, Bayer's Canadian division was named one of "Canada's Top 100 Employers" by Mediacorp Canada Inc. The Canadian division was named one of Greater Toronto's Top Employers by the Toronto Star newspaper.
+In October 2008, Bayer's Canadian division was named one of "Canada's Top 100 Employers" by Mediacorp Canada.
+The Canadian division was named one of Greater Toronto's Top Employers by the Toronto Star newspaper.
 Bayer USA was given a score of 85 (out of 100) in the Human Rights Campaign's 2011 Corporate Equality Index, a measure of gay and lesbian workplace equality.

 In 2016, Standard Ethics Aei gave a rating to Bayer in order to include the company in its Standard Ethics German Index.
-Bayer received an EE- rating, the fourth tier in an eight-tier ranking.
+Bayer received an EE− rating, the fourth tier in an eight-tier ranking.

-Ranked third in Access to Seeds Index in 2016.
+It was ranked third in the Access to Seeds Index in 2016.